 PPLAct section 32 sets out a method statement for working out whether a person satisfies the work test on a day.

-For the purposes of PLP, there is an alternative way of meeting the work test for a person who is a birth mother.
-Centrelink may determine that the person has met the work test if:
+For the purposes of PLP, Centrelink may determine that a person who is a birth mother has met the work test if:

 - the person's child was born prematurely, or

 - while the person was pregnant with the child, the person had complications or illness related to the pregnancy which prevented the person from performing paid work, and

 - Centrelink is satisfied that the person would have satisfied the work test on the day in accordance with section 32 (the work test), if one or both of these circumstances had not existed.

 A claimant for PLP may also satisfy the work test if Centrelink is satisfied that:

 - special circumstances applied in relation to the person, and

 - the person would have satisfied the work test if those circumstances had not existed.

 The special circumstances are the: